-I remember coming back from backpacking through East Africa in the 80’s, and arriving home with next to nothing.
+Well, I remember coming back from backpacking through East Africa in the ’80s (yep I’m that old) and arriving home with next to nothing.
 I’d spent it all.

-In six months I was back in Africa.
+6 months later I was back in Africa

-This is extreme but the point is, it can be done.
+This is an extreme example, but the point is, it can be done.
 If you have the will, the right focus, and the mindset, you can make things happen.

-It’s all very well dreaming but in the end, it comes down to earning cold hard cash and unless you have the bank of Mum and Dad, that means…
+It’s all very well dreaming but in the end, it comes down to cold hard cash and unless you have the bank of Mum and Dad, that means…

 Let’s use the word ‘sacrifice’.
 What are you willing to give up in order to gain something else?

-More nights in, no dining out, or going out drinking.
-You’ll have to cut down on your cappuccinos, and take a packed lunch to work.
-And do you really need a car?
+It means more nights in, no dining out, or going out drinking.
+You have to cut down on your cappuccinos and take a packed lunch to work.
+Do you really need a car?
 What about overtime?
 Can you work 6 days a week? what about 7?
-These are the decisions you’ll have to make.
+These are the decisions you have to make.

 I did all that at the beginning.
-I’m better off now but I’m still frugal.
-I don’t throw cash around buying ‘toys’.
-These days I live on my boat in the summer and that gives me a base to come back to, and that’s enough for me.
+I’m better off now, but I’m still frugal.
+I don’t throw cash around buying new ‘toys’.
+These days I live on my boat in the summer and it gives me a home base to come back to.
+That’s enough for me.

 How to Save Money So You Can Afford to Travel

-It’s all very well having a job but the cost of living these days is insane.
+It’s all very well having a job, but the cost of living these days is insane.
 Saving money can be very hard, I’m not underplaying the scale of the task.
-It’s harder now if you are broke than it was when I got started.
+It’s harder now than when I was young.
 But here are a few ideas to consider.

 Save Money on Accommodation

 For most people, a supportive family is an obvious solution to an immediate need.
 Can you kip in a spare room?
 What about friends, can anyone put you up?
-I understand if this isn’t viable, it wasn’t for me, but boy does it help if you have a strong network.
+I understand if this isn’t viable for everyone, it wasn’t for me, but boy does it help if you have a strong network to call on.